Sulfolobus: Genome structure

 The archaeon Sulfolobus solfataricus has a circular chromosome that consists of 2,992,245 bp.
 Another sequenced species, S. tokodaii has a circular chromosome as well but is slightly smaller with 2,694,756 bp.
 Both species lack the genes ftsZ and minD, which has been characteristic of sequenced Crenarchaeota.
 They also code for citrate synthase and two subunits of 2-oxoacid:ferredoxin oxidoreductase, which plays the same role as alpha-ketoglutarate dehydrogenase in the TCA (tricarboxylic/Krebs/citric acid) cycle.
 This indicates that Sulfolobus has a TCA cycle system similar to that found in mitochondria of eukaryotes.
 Other genes in the respiratory chain which partake in the production of ATP were not similar to what is found in eukaryotes.
 Cytochrome c is one such example that plays an important role in electron transfer to oxygen in eukaryotes.
 This was also found in A. pernix K1.
 Since this step is important for an aerobic microorganism like Sulfolobus, it probably uses a different molecule for the same function or has a different pathway.

 Cell structure and metabolism

 Sulfolobus can grow either lithoautotrophically by oxidizing sulfur, or chemoheterotrophically using sulfur to oxidize simple reduced carbon compounds.
 Heterotrophic growth has only been observed, however, in the presence of oxygen.
 The principle metabolic pathways are a glycolytic pathway, a pentose phosphate pathway, and the TCA cycle.

 All Archaea have lipids with ether links between the head group and side chains, making the lipids more resistant to heat and acidity than bacterial and eukaryotic ester-linked lipids.
 The Sulfolobales are known for unusual tetraether lipids.
 In Sulfolobales, the ether-linked lipids are joined covalently across the "bilayer," making tetraethers.
 Technically, therefore, the tetraethers form a monolayer, not a bilayer.
-The tetraethers help Sulfolobus species survive extreme acid as well as high temperature.
+The tetraethers help Sulfolobus species live in extremely acidic and hot environments.